 The 2010 Census was a short-form-only census.
 The nationwide implementation of the American Community Survey in 2005 replaced the need for a long-form questionnaire in 2010.

-The next census in 2020 will require counting an increasingly diverse and growing population of around 330 million people in more that 140 million housing units.
+The census in 2020 required counting an increasingly diverse and growing population of around 330 million people in more that 140 million housing units.